“A clear, concise communicator who provides good business advice.” - Client Testimonial, Chambers Global

 - "He is able to get away from the legal speak on issues and make it matter to our business leaders and employees."– Chambers Canada (Competition)

-- “Lauded by clients for his ‘great business perspective’ and ‘consistently practical and flexible approach when it comes to providing business advice.’” – Chambers Canada (Competition)
+- “Lauded by clients for his ‘great business perspective’ and ‘consistently practical and flexible approach when it comes to providing business advice.’” – Chambers Global (Competition)

 - The Legal 500 Canada (Competition & Antitrust)

 - Global Competition Review (the GCR 100) – Recommended

 - The Best Lawyers in Canada 2015–2018 (Competition/Antitrust Law)